 Difference Between C-Posts and Square Posts

-C-Posts and square posts have a lot in common, but each has unique qualities that make them a great fit for certain applications.
+C-Posts and Square posts have a lot in common, but each has unique qualities that make them a great fit for certain applications.
 The good news is that a C-post and a square post with the same dimensions will fit the same applications.
 If you have additional questions on which type of post is ideal for your project or how to find the post cap, line top, drop fork or clamp to fit a post, give us a call at (888) 378-1149 and we'd love to help you get your project on the right track.

 C-Posts